 |Super Blanks Pro||101a||50, 51, 56 & 58|

 |Santa Cruz Slime Squirt||97a||54|

-In conclusion if you’re searching for the best skateboard wheels for street, then it is important factor to consider the durometer hardness rating to ensure its a low rating that’s perfect for rough terrains.
+If you’re searching for the best skateboard wheels for street, then it is important factor to consider the durometer rating, to ensure its a low rating that’s perfect for rough terrains.